 Our security and investments were being strained.
 We began looking at the harsh reality of having to move to a more temperate climate.
 The truism of being tasked with having to leave our dream home and land nestled in the North Carolina mountains was ever-present.
 The land where we married and the home we built by hand was no longer our haven.
 The mountains where one day I thought I would have my ashes spread were more haunting than embracing.
 Ultimately, we had to look for a place to exist that was easier for Nicole to get over the final hurdle to getting healthier.

 We figured somewhere out West, but still in the United States.
 When we first mentioned anything about Canada it seemed so far-fetched that we just laughed the idea off.
 For over a year we looked at many places out West, tracts of land and different remote areas, focusing on dryer more even weathered locations.
 So much potential, but nothing seemed to fit.
 Finally in 2009 through a bizarre series of events, we discovered the Nemiah Valley in British Columbia, Canada.
 Although it was out of the U.S. and produced a myriad of hurdles and challenges, we still had an overwhelming allure and pull to the Valley.
 It had everything we were looking for but was just so far away.
 We were waiting for things to make more sense.
-Over the next couple of years, we created friendships in the Valley both Native and Non-Native.
+Over the next couple of years, we created friendships in the Valley both Indigenous and Non-Indigenous.
 In 2010 it was becoming increasingly difficult to service the requirements of my underwater construction company.
 Thus, I finally surrendered to the situation, sold and fully retired from a 25-year military and commercial diving career.

 The then-current Xeni Gwet’in Chief in Nemiah invited me to submit my resume and apply to assist them with business development.
 The Band requested for us to move to the valley to facilitate me working with them.
 Although the dynamic seemed to check many boxes, we had young start-up companies and investments in the U.S. that required me to be present to see them succeed.
 Very promising companies, we created to assist others and hopefully supplement our losses with our current situation.
 We deliberated for months, weighing the pros and cons of making such a move as Nicole’s health wasn’t improving.